-- a. how your project will deliver innovative, consumer-driven and interdisciplinary AI research methodologies, approaches and tools, reflected by measurable project targets, that: - uses cutting edge AI ideas and research technologies to achieve a practical outcome that will deliver a significant impact on human health in Australia and, potentially, globally, including efficiency and health gains - · demonstrates strong levels of cross-sector and interdisciplinary collaboration - is robust and reproducible - enhances the capacity and capability for AI translational research within Australia's health and medical research sector - b. the extent to which your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of your project - c. partnerships with health service delivery partners that will support implementation of study findings into practice, as quickly as possible, if applicable - d. how the research will provide outcomes (health outcomes or validated surrogate health outcomes) within 12 months of the grant period ending - e. how your project includes new and innovative approaches, that can be scaled nationally - f. how your project builds on and supports other initiatives, if applicable.
+- a. how your project will develop or use high priority digital health infrastructure that has the potential to increase the speed and quality of health system responses during acute crises in either acute or non-acute settings, reflected by measurable project targets, that: - uses cutting edge ideas and research technologies to achieve a practical outcome that will deliver a significant impact on human health in Australia and, potentially, globally, including efficiency and health gains - demonstrates strong levels of cross-sector and interdisciplinary collaboration - is robust and reproducible - b. enhances the capacity and capability for translational research within Australia's health and medical research sector - the extent to which your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of you project - d. partnerships with health service delivery partners that will support implementation of study findings into practice, as quickly as possible - e. how the research will provide outcomes within 12 months of the grant period ending - f. the extent to which your project includes new and innovative approaches, that can be scaled nationally - g. the extent to which your project builds on and supports other initiatives, if applicable.